ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-1. Why did the software engineer always bring a ladder to work?
-Because they wanted to reach the highest level of code security!
+1. Why did the software engineer go broke?
+Because he lost his domain in a DDoS attack!

-2. Why did the cyber security expert get into stand-up comedy?
-Because they found cracking jokes much easier than cracking codes!
+2. Why did the computer go to the doctor?
+It had a virus and couldn't stop coughing up spam!

-3. Why was the computer cold?
-It left its Windows open!
+3. Why did the developer go broke?
+He kept getting paid in bitcoins, but they kept disappearing due to a bug in his wallet!

-4. Why did the software engineer go broke?
-Because they lost all their cache!
+4. Why do programmers always mix up Christmas and Halloween?
+Because Oct 31 == Dec 25!

 [
-Sun Jul  9 01:54:04 UTC 2023
+Mon Jul 10 01:46:45 UTC 2023
  ]